firstdecree/.github/profile/README.md

 # The First Decree
-Our mission is to provide high-quality services that prioritize security, privacy, ethics, and transparency, safeguarding digital identities while ensuring safety and empowering our customers to feel valued at the heart of our business.
+Our vision is a world where digital services uphold the highest standards of privacy, security, transparency and ethics.
+Where users are respected not exploited.

 ## 🌟 How You Can Support Us
 1. Share your ideas on projects you would love to see us build.
 Your creativity helps guide what we create next.